-In the moment after someone has walked into your store but before the salesperson has spoken to them, anticipation builds.
-Here’s how to make sure you engage and not turn off each customer.
+At the moment after someone has walked into your store but before the salesperson has spoken to them, anticipation builds.
+Here’s how to ensure you engage and do not turn off each customer.

 I walked into a jewelry store in the mall the other day to look at men’s rings.

 Within seconds, I wished I’d headed across the mall to Cinnabon.

 The jewelry salesman committed several mistakes typical of untrained employees.
 Within three seconds of my arrival, he reached his hand across the counter and, with all fingers extended, pushed it toward my face and announced, “I’m Winston.”